chris-reeves/gem-resolv-hosts-dynamic/README.md

 Dynamic in-memory 'hosts' file for resolving hostnames.
-Injects entries into an in-memory 'hosts' file which can later be used for name resolution without having to modify the sy  stem hosts file.
-This is useful for over-riding name resolution during testing.
+Injects entries into an in-memory 'hosts' file which can later be used for name resolution without having to modify the system hosts file.
+This is an extension to the standard ruby Resolv library and is useful for over-riding name resolution during testing.

 ## Installation